 Gensler Portland.
 (2019).
 Inclusion by design: Insights from design week Portland.
 Definitions from City of Portland, The Independent Sector, and UC Berkeley.

-By appreciating and understanding the unique identities of every individual it is hoped that healthcare as a whole can improve.
 The purpose of this guide is to provide resources related to Diversity, Equity, and Inclusion (DEI) in the context of health care.

 Have a suggestion on how we can improve this guide?
 Contact us at AskALibrarian@unthsc.edu.
 Learn more by browsing this guide's topics: